-Chevese Turner founded BEDA in June 2008 recognizing the need for an organization to advocate on behalf individuals affected by binge eating disorder and the providers who treat them.
-A lifetime of living with binge eating disorder and a well-rounded career in the health care, pharmaceutical, political, and non-profit arenas performing a variety of leadership roles prepared Turner to launch BEDA.
-She is also managing director and co-founder of Pershing Turner Centers, an eating disorder recovery outpatient clinic with locations in Ann Arbor, Michigan, and Annapolis, Maryland.
+Chevese Turner founded BEDA in June 2008 recognizing the need for an organization to advocate on behalf individuals affected by binge eating disorder (BED) and the providers who treat them.
+Turner’s well-rounded career in the health care, pharmaceutical, political, and non-profit arenas, as well as her many leadership roles within these fields, prepared her to launch BEDA, the only organization specifically suited to support individuals and treatment professionals managing BED.

 It is easy for me to acknowledge I have struggled with binge eating disorder (BED).
 After years of silent shame, I now understand the purpose the disorder served.
 With this knowledge, I am able to be a whole person and map my future without living under the shadow of a never-ending preoccupation with food and weight concerns.

 It wasn’t always this way.

 Sometime between the ages of five and seven, I discovered the power of food.
 I discovered I wanted more of it than I was permitted to have, that apparently it was a restricted temptation, and that I thought about it a lot.
 It calmed and shamed me at the same time.
 It signified love and hate.
 It brought me up and then down.
 It was my best friend and my worst enemy.

 As a child, I often led my playmates or younger brother to the kitchen hoping s/he would ask an adult for food.
 I did not like to ask.
 I was ashamed, even at an early age, of my appetite and body.
 I was sure I was the only person struggling this way and in my mind I was strangely “abnormal”, and this created a gap between me and the rest of the world.